Hide this website

 In Employment and Work, Housing Law, Human Rights, Tribunals and Courts

-- if the only solution would cause a serious risk to the health or safety to other workers or tenants
+• cause a serious risk to the health or safety of others

 In Family Law

-Undue hardship means a payor parent doesn’t have enough money to pay the child support they have to pay according to the Child Support Guidelines.
+Undue hardship means a payor parent does not have enough money to pay the child support they have to pay according to the Child Support Guidelines.

 It can also mean that the parent receiving child support is finding it very hard to support the child with the amount they get according to the Child Support Guidelines.